 Refer to sending school districts' policies on expulsion hearings.
-Procedures that ensure due process when depriving a student the right to attend school.
+These proceedings ensure due process when a student has lost the privilege of attending school on a long-term basis.
 Any student who has been expelled may apply for re-admission to school upon such conditions as may be imposed by the sending school district's board.
 Re-admission to the sending school does not guarantee readmission to MCTI.